steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### General
     Reference properties override the foreign key if different.
         True only for PUT or all HTTP?

-    IProjectModel
-        Document in TechnicalNotes

     Projects
         Active Project